adytzuPWN/SublimeDiscordRP/readme.md

 - [Download Sublime Text](https://www.sublimetext.com/download)

+# txt:
-  : if you have problems with the icons, make a report here and I will solve it.
+if you have problems with the icons, make a report here and I will solve it.

 I'll add more icon supports so the images don't go blank, but for now I'm sticking with this default.